RichardoC/kube-audit-rest/README.md

 WARNING: This will log all details of the request!
 This namespace should be very locked down to prevent priviledge escalation!

 ### Certificate expires/invalid

 The application logs will be full of the following error, and you will *not* get any more audit logs until this is fixed.
 ```2022/11/27 15:36:42 http: TLS handshake error from 10.42.0.1:46380: EOF```

 ## Next steps
-* upload images on git commit
-* make a distroless version

 * explain zero stability guarantees until above completed
 * clarify logs are not guaranteed to be ordered because there aren't guarantees from k8s that the requests would arrive in order.
 * explain how to limit resources it's logging via the webhook resource (just a link to the k8s docs)